 Examples of using shape in portrait photography

-Framing people with rectangle or square shapes in an image creates a sense of order and directs the viewer straight to the focal point.
-Even circles can be used to frame people and give an image with a sense of motion and energy.
+Framing people in photos with rectangle or square shapes in an image creates a sense of order and directs the viewer straight to the main focal point.
+Even circles can be used to frame people and give an image a sense of motion and energy.

-Pay attention also to shadows for shape photography.
+For shape photography pay attention to shadows.
 Sometimes the shadow of an object is more interesting to photograph than the object itself.
 Sometimes it’s just a fun alternative and tells a story.

-I took a typical scene on a British beach and gave it a twist to create a more interesting photo.
+I took a typical scene on a British beach and gave it a twist to create a more interesting photo by photographing the subjects’ shadows rather than the subjects themselves.

 Leave a comment